streamnative/pulsar-hub/logging/pulsar-beat-output/v0.1.0/pulsar-beat-output.md

 ---
-description: The Pulsar Beat output plugin is a lightweight data shipper, written in Go, that you install on your servers to capture all sorts of operational data.
+description: Use Pulsar Beat output plugin to capture all sorts of operational data.
 author: ["StreamNative"]
 contributors: ["StreamNative"]
 language: Go